 You may receive fluids and antibiotics through an IV (intravenous) line.
-Tell your doctor if you are allergic to any antibiotics.
+Tell your doctor if you are allergic to any antibiotics or other medications.
 Before surgery, an anesthesiologist or nurse anesthetist will also talk to you.
 He or she will give you general anesthesia just before your appendectomy.
 This keeps you pain-free and allows you to sleep during the surgery.

 The goal of surgery is to remove your appendix safely.
 In most cases, the surgery lasts from 30 minutes to an hour.
-If your appendix has burst, surgery may take longer.
-Your surgeon may use one of two techniques to reach your appendix.
-Your surgeon will discuss which is best for you.
+If your appendix has burst or perforated releasing bacteria into the abdominal cavity, surgery may take longer.
+Your surgeon may use 1 of 2 techniques to reach your appendix.
+Your surgeon will discuss which is best for you:

-Open surgery: Your surgeon makes one incision (several inches long) in your lower right side.
+- Open surgery.
+Your surgeon makes 1 incision (several inches long) in your lower right side.
 He or she makes a bigger incision if your appendix has perforated.

 Finishing the Surgery

 In the Hospital

 In most cases, you will drink liquids and walk on the day of your surgery.
 You will also receive pain medication.
 To help keep your lungs clear, a health care provider may teach you how to do breathing exercises.

 Back at Home